fedeghe/jmvc/README.md

 Getting started
 ---------------
-Copy the content of the repository in the root of an Apache virtual host,
- otherwise **absolutely only for development** fire up the inner node minimal dummy server executing
+Copy the content of the repository in the root of an Apache virtual host, otherwise **absolutely only for development** fire up the inner node minimal dummy server executing

-`node server.js`
+> node server.js

 from the `srv/` folder, then add

-/*`foo.dev    127.0.0.1`  *
+> `foo.dev    127.0.0.1`

 to your *hosts* file
 edit the *srv/config.json* file to fill out the true path for the webroot
 visit *http://www.foo.dev:8080*